Martin Chandos Taylor1

 Ernest Arthur Hamilton-Gordon was born on 27 June 1866.1 He was the son of General Hon.
 Sir Alexander Hamilton-Gordon and Caroline Emilia Mary Herschel.1 He died on 9 December 1920 at age 54.1

-Ernest Arthur Hamilton-Gordon gained the rank of temporary Captain and Quartermaster in the service of the Royal Engineers.1 He fought in the Boer War in 1900, where he was mentioned in despatches.1 He was decorated with the award of Distinguished Conduct Medal (D.C.M.).1 He gained the rank of honorary Major in the service of the 14th Battalion, London Regiment.1 He fought in the First World War.1
+He gained the rank of temporary Captain and Quartermaster in the Royal Engineers.1 He fought in the Boer War in 1900, where he was mentioned in despatches.1 He was awarded the Distinguished Conduct Medal (D.C.M.)1 He gained the rank of honorary Major in the 14th Battalion, London Regiment.1 He fought in the First World War.1

 Citations